 - Become equipped to use the principles of CBT in day-to-day work with clients who are experiencing high prevalence mental disorders such as anxiety and depression

 - Provides both theoretical and practical skills in using CBT to work within a multidisciplinary team to reduce client distress and improve psychological functioning

-In addition to workshops, a component of professional skills work is required, comprising a mixture of preparation, simulated client work, and supervision activities.
+- Participate in professional skills work, comprising a mixture of preparation, simulated client work, and supervision activities

 - Successfully complete 48 units as outlined in the program structure